 Peel the potatoes.
 Remove any brown spots.

-Fill the jars with potatoes below the neck of the jar.
+Use a spoon with holes to drain water, and fill the jars with potatoes below the neck of the jar.

 Fill the jar with hot water up to the neck of the jar, leaving an 1 inch space between the water and lid.